jaredpar/jaredpar.github.io/_posts/2007-01-19-determining-if-you-re-an-administrator-from-powershell.md

 ---
 layout: post
 ---
 Here's a handy PowerShell function I used to determine if I'm currently running as an Administrator in PowerShell

+{% highlight powershell %}
 # Determine if I am running as an Admin
 function AmIAdmin()
 {